Portugal plans gradual company tax cuts from next year

 It added that the draft plan had been discussed with Lisbon's troika of lenders - the European Commission, European Central Bank and International Monetary Fund - at the last bailout review that ended in June.

+Finance Minister Maria Luis Albuquerque said the plan is to make Portugal's company tax system "one of Europe's most competitive" via the reform that began under her predecessor and architect of Lisbon's austerity drive, Vitor Gaspar.

+The ministry added that "a 19 percent company tax rate is currently applied in Poland and in the Czech Republic, two countries with which Portugal competes to attract investment."

-Officials said specific proposals for the reform will be published next week, then discussed with business groups and more broadly.
+Officials said concrete proposals for the reform will be published next week, then discussed with business groups and the civil society.

-(Writing by Andrei Khalip and Shrikesh Laxmidas, editing by Jeremy Gaunt/Ruth Pitchford)
+(Reporting By Sergio Goncalves, writing by Andrei Khalip and Shrikesh Laxmidas Editing by Jeremy Gaunt.)